openfirmware/maps_server/README.md

 * Deploy a static website with [OpenLayers][] for browsing the raster tiles

 This recipe can be ran with or without the `arcticwebmap` recipe, they should co-exist as long as they have different data storage paths defined in their attributes.

+If the `extract_date_requirement` attribute for an extract defined in `default[:maps_server][:openstreetmap_carto][:extracts]` is updated to a date *after* the creation date of an *existing* downloaded extract file, then it will be re-downloaded from the remote server.
+This will cause the new downloaded extract file to have a creation date after the date defined in the attributes, so Chef Client will not re-download again until the `extract_date_requirement` is changed again.
+Setting the `extract_date_requirement` to a date far in the future will always cause the extract to be downloaded from the remote server.

+Additionally, updating `extract_date_requirement` for any extract will cause the extracts to be re-imported into PostgreSQL and replace the existing database.

 [GeoFabrik]: http://download.geofabrik.de
 [Leaflet]: https://leafletjs.com